 The Medi-Cal Program: An Overview

 Medi-Cal is the primary source of health insurance for more than 13 million people in California — a third of the state’s population.
-The program provides health coverage for low-income children and their parents, pregnant women, seniors, and nonelderly adults, including people with disabilities.
-For low-income seniors, Medi-Cal also covers services not paid for by Medicare, including nursing home care.
+The program provides health coverage for children and their parents with low incomes, pregnant women, seniors, and nonelderly adults, including people with disabilities.
+For seniors with low incomes, Medi-Cal also covers services not paid for by Medicare, including nursing home care.

 This publication is geared toward those who need a high-level understanding of the program, or those who are looking for a refresher.
 Topics include: